The Effects of Concerta Use: Short-Term, Long-Term, Side Effects, and Treatment

-As a stimulant, it can help patients to pay attention, stay focused and limit behavior issues relating to hyperactivity.
+As a stimulant, it can help patients pay attention, stay focused, and limit behavior issues relating to hyperactivity.
 However, Concerta abuse leads to harmful effects and increases the risk of addiction.

 Is Concerta Harmful?

-Using it without the consent and direction of a medical professional is dangerous and can lead to a host of medical problems.
+Using Concerta without the consent and direction of a medical professional is dangerous and can lead to a host of medical problems.

 Concerta also does not mix well with alcohol, as the two substances affect the brain in opposite ways.
-Combining central nervous system stimulants and depressants (e.g., alcohol) can mute the perceived effects of both, leading someone to consume increasingly toxic levels of both substances.
+Combining central nervous system stimulants and depressants (e.g. alcohol) can mute the perceived effects of both, leading someone to consume increasingly toxic levels of the two substances.